-Important: The conveyor belt is designed to work primarily in 1 direction.
-Ensure that the painted arrow in the middle of the belt is pointing towards the rear of the machine (looking down from above).
+Important: The conveyor belt is designed to work primarily in one direction.
+Ensure that the painted arrow in the middle of the belt is pointing toward the rear of the machine (looking down from above).

-Note: Before sliding the rear drive roller back up through the slot and into place, ensure that you have already installed the 4 bolts (from the inside facing out) for connecting the pillow block bearings.
-Otherwise, you will have to remove the drive roller to gain enough clearance to install these bolts.
+Note: Before sliding the rear drive roller back up through the slot and into place, ensure that you have already installed the four bolts (from the inside facing out) for connecting the pillow block bearings.
+Otherwise, you must remove the drive roller to gain enough clearance to install these bolts.

-When installing the rear drive roller, ensure that the shaft connecting to the motor is on the left side.
-It has a keyhole cut into it for securing the drive sprocket.

-Before applying tension with the tensioner rods at the front of the machine, use your hands to manually center the belt at the front and rear.

-Track and tension the belt by following the instructions in the Maintenance Section of the manual.
+- When installing the rear drive roller, ensure that the shaft connecting to the motor is on the left side.
+It has a keyhole cut into it for securing the drive sprocket. - Before applying tension with the tensioner rods at the front of the machine, use your hands to manually center the belt at the front and rear. - Track and tension the belt by following the instructions in Adjusting the Conveyor Belt Tracking (page 48) and Adjusting the Conveyor Belt Tension (page 49). - The front idler and rear drive rollers provide excellent traction for pulling the belt under load.

-The front idler and rear drive rollers provide excellent traction for pulling the belt under load, so do not overtighten or stretch the belt.
+Important: Do not overtighten or stretch the belt.

-Apply silicone sealer to the rear side of the metal rails and at the 2 front corners of the floor where the rails meet.
+Apply silicone sealer to the rear side of the metal rails and at the two front corners of the floor where the rails meet.
 The sealer deflects any material from getting past the rails.

-Adjusting the Conveyor Drive Chain
+Adjusting the Conveyor Drive Chain Tension

-If the conveyor drive chain is loose, it needs to be tightened (Figure 61).
+If the conveyor drive chain is loose, it needs to be tightened (Figure 56).

-- Shut off the engine of the tow vehicle and engage the parking brake. - 2.
-Remove the rear conveyor drive guard. - Loosen the bolt that goes through the tensioner sprocket. - 4.
-Tighten the positive locking screw using moderate force. - 5.
-Tighten the tensioner sprocket bolt. - 6.
-Check that the chain is sufficiently lubricated, and that the sprockets are secure to the shafts. - 7.
-Replace the rear conveyor drive guard.
+- Shut off the engine of the traction unit and engage the parking brake. - 2.
+Remove the rear conveyor drive guard. - 3.
+Loosen the bolt that goes through the tensioner sprocket. - Tighten the positive locking screw using moderate force. - Tighten the tensioner sprocket bolt.

-Do not over tension the chain.
+Important: Do not over tension the chain.
 Leave just enough tension to take up the extra slack.